Aslemammad/vitext/doc-site/README.md

-# vite-plugin-react-pages doc site
+# vitext doc site

-This is the document site of [vite-plugin-react-pages](https://github.com/vitejs/vite-plugin-react-pages).
+This is the document site of [vitext](https://github.com/vitejs/vitext).
 It also serves as an example.

-This site is deployed at [github page](https://vitejs.github.io/vite-plugin-react-pages/).
+This site is deployed at [github page](https://vitejs.github.io/vitext/).

 ## How to use